emc-mongoose/mongoose-base/doc/usage/load/operations/types/README.md

 java -jar mongoose-<VERSION>.jar --read --item-data-verify --item-input-file=items.csv ...
 ```

-An load operation is reported with the [status code](../../../../interfaces/output#232-files) 12 if the content verification fails.
+A load operation is reported with the [status code](../../../output#232-files) 12 if the content verification fails.

 ## 3. Update